rbhumbla1/Social-Network-API/README.md

 **Schema Settings**:

-This will not be a model, but rather will be used as the `reaction` field's subdocument schema in the `Thought` model.
+This is not be a model, but rather is used as the `reaction` field's subdocument schema in the `Thought` model.

 ### API Routes